Jaseci-Labs/jaseci/support/guide/jac_language_guide/collections.md

 # Collections

-Collection refers to dictionary , lists ...
+Collection refers to dictionary or list.

 ## Dictionary